Brú Pension Fund Loan policy

 7.1

-The loan committee decides if a loan will be granted and the applicant will be informed when a decision is final.
+The loan committee decides if a loan will be granted and the applicant is informed of the decision when it is available.

 7.2